dardin88/workstation-ip-bot/README.md

 # IP Change Notification via Discord

-This project monitors IP address changes on Windows machines and sends notifications to Discord with both the hostname and IP address information.
+This project monitors IP address changes on both **Windows** and **Linux (Xubuntu 24.04)** machines and sends notifications to Discord with both the hostname and IP address information.

 ## Features